Oh My God (Kaiser Chiefs song): 2020 reworked edit

 The band, influenced by the then-coronavirus pandemic, unveiled a reworked "Stay Home" edition with new, lockdown-inspired lyrics.
-The idea came about as a joke, when a fan of The Chris Moyles Show on Radio X texted in to suggest alternative lyrics, prompting Chris to message Ricky with the idea.
-Ricky then rewrote the song, notably changing the chorus from "Oh, my God, I can't believe it, I've never been this far away from home" to "Oh, my God, I can't believe it, I've never spent this much time at home" and re-recorded it from home, on call with the other band members.
-It also mentions the Clap for our Carers appreciation gesture.
+The idea came about as a joke, when a fan of The Chris Moyles Show on Radio X texted in to suggest alternative lyrics, prompting Moyles to message Wilson with the idea.
+Wilson then rewrote the song, notably changing the chorus from "Oh, my God, I can't believe it, I've never been this far away from home" to "Oh, my God, I can't believe it, I've never spent this much time at home" and re-recorded it from home, on call with the other band members.
+It also mentions the Clap for Our Carers appreciation gesture.
 The song was posted on Twitter and uploaded to YouTube on 14 April 2020.